bluppblupp/advertized/README.md

 <p align="center">Advertizement Page for Course DD1389 at KTH</p>

-<p> Run Npm Install & Npm Start in both /Client and /Server to start the project!
+<p align="center"> Run Npm Install & Npm Start in both /Client and /Server to start the project!

 ## Built With